itpp-labs/website-addons/website_sale_checkout_store/README.rst

 Checkout options: "Pickup and pay at store", "Pay now and get delivery", and "Pickup at store but pay now".

-Pickup and pay at store option disable the billing information but require a name, phone number, and email address.
+The *Pickup and pay at store* option disable the billing information hide and skip payment but require a name, phone number, and email address.

-The Pickup at store but pay now would continue through the pay online process but not include shipping information.
+The *Pickup at store but pay now* would continue through the pay online process but not include shipping information.

 All options creates a Sales Order that alerts the company there is an order.
 The "Pay now and get delivery" option use usual workflow.